gentritbiba/gentritbiba/README.md

 # Work History 📜

+### Lead Developer | Honest SEO Digital

+- Planned website development, converting mockups into usable web presence with HTML, JavaScript, AJAX and JSON coding.
+- Guided and influenced existing partners on recommended upgrades and enhancements to integrated solutions.
+- Designed and developed solution to automate manual work that saves hundred of hours every month
+- Built application platform foundation to support migration from client-server product lines to enterprise architectures and services.
+- Coordinated with systems partners to finalize designs and confirm requirement

 ### Full Stack Engineer | Airfind

 - Developing and maintaining solutions for monetizing interactions for the company partners